-There are a huge range of abilities of Ultra X competitors.
-Some of the best athletes in the world compete in the series but equally we welcome those that just wish to trek and enjoy the adventure.
+Ultra X competitors have a wide range of abilities Some of the best athletes in the world compete in the series but equally we welcome those that just wish to trek and enjoy the adventure.
 No matter your speed or aim, you will be welcomed.

 For those who are looking to test themselves against the finest in the sport, Ultra X offers the chance to compete against a range of professional and semi-professional athletes looking to gain points and qualify for the World Championships.